smutel/terraform-provider-netbox/README.md

 ## Using the provider

 The definition of the provider is optional.
-All the paramters could be setup by environment variables.
+All the parameters could be setup by environment variables.

 ```hcl
 provider netbox {